ninamutty/backbone-review/README.md

 ## How the Components Interact with Each Other

 ### Rendering Views

 Each of the following views should correspond to a color. ex: trip view is yellow, trip_lis view is blue and app view is red.
 Use that color to draw a square around all the

 - trip view
 - trip_list view
 - app view

 **Activity:** Views Responsibility

-### Tracing Functionality
+### Tracing Events

 **Activity:**
 Use the worksheet that corresponds to all the
 Cut out the squares and put the segments of code in order in which they are ran, based on that event happening

-- On page load
 - When Button, 'See All Trips', is clicked
 - When button, 'Make Reservation', is clicked

-### Tracing Events
+### Initial Page Load
+When the page initially loads, there is a lot of code in various parts of our application that are depended on to make sure it all comes together.

+- On page load